Search

 Project Schedule & Road Closures

-The Port will complete this project this summer.
-We will communicate the specific dates once determined.
+The Port will complete this project in early 2025.
+We will communicate the specific dates once they are determined.

 This work will require a full road closure over a weekend with marked detours via Stevens Drive, Battelle Blvd. and Kingsgate Way.